You searched for:

 (page 11)

-An empirical relation between the mass and luminosity, both usually expressed in solar units, for main sequence stars.
+An empirical relation between the mass and luminosity, both usually expressed in solar units, for main sequence stars: The mass-luminosity relation was predicted by Eddington in 1924.

 For sunlike stars, the luminosity varies as the 3.5 power of the mass.